gpkash/5eOSRD/Gamemastering/Weather/_homebrew/Random Weather Tables.md

 Fluctuations in the weave drive strange flashing lights and odd phenomena sweeping across the world.
 Rain falls upwards, plants bloom unseasonable, and people see apparitions of the dead and gone.
 High chance of encounters with sentient plants, ghosts, and strange illusions.
 All spells cast are naturally upcast by 1 level, but trigger a Wild Surge as per a Wild Magic Sorcerer class feature until the storm subsides (or a table of similar effects including apparitions, illusions, and magical mishaps).

+---

-Source: _Kibbles' Compendium of Common Sense Stuff_
+Original Source: _Kibbles' Compendium of Common Sense Stuff, altered by Gary Kash_